SchneiderCode/lia_test/docs/new_user.md

 //  Editing your project
 if (@input[0] == "1") {
   response += "<b>Editying your project's... - Not Quite.</b> <br> Simple editing of text files and code from the File Browser or the Alpine Shell is perfectly fine.
-The main concern is that you aren't downloading large files (Open OnDemand) or doing compute heavy operations (uncompressing files, running scripts, etc.) from a login node. <br> <br>"
+However, downloading large files using Open OnDemand or performing compute heavy operations (uncompressing files, running scripts, etc.) from a login node is not acceptable. <br> <br>"
 }

 //Medical records